Antonina (wife of Belisarius)

+The chief source regarding Antonina is Procopius' Secret History, whose reliability is debated by scholars, and Procopius' Wars.
+Much of the information that we have regarding Antonina is uncertain and subject to speculation.
+However, multiple contemporary sources such as John Malalas and Liber Pontificalis corroborate Procopius' account that she orchestrated the downfalls of John the Cappadocian, the praetorian prefect, and Silverius, the Bishop of Rome.

 Family

 Procopius records that both the father and the grandfather of Antonina were charioteers.
 They had performed for audiences in Constantinople and Thessalonica.
-Procopius fails to mention their names.
-The unnamed mother of Antonina was an actress.
+The position of a charioteer was one which often necessitated moving around to different areas.
+It was a position which garnered much popularity for the racer, he would have been much better paid than Antonina's mother.
+Despite their popularity, charioteers such as Antonina's father were met with scorn by the upper classes, who looked down upon those who made entertainment their career.
+Procopius fails to mention the names of either Antonina's parents or grandfather.
+Antonina's mother, whose name is also unmentioned, was an actress.
 Procopius mentions her in contemptuous terms: "Her mother was one of the prostitutes attached to the theatre."
 The term used for "theatre" in the primary source is "thymele" (θυμέλη), equivalent to the term orchestra (ὀρχήστρα).
+Her position as a singer of the orchestra was a lower rung position for an actress.
 That was a position in the theatre reserved for performers less prestigious than the actors, such as acrobats, dancers, jugglers, etc. The term "thymelic performers" was almost always used in a negative sense.
+It is only Procopius' own words which suggest Antonina's mother was ever a sex worker, reflecting his generally unfavourable opinion of actresses.
+It does not confirm nor deny whether these notions regarding Antonina's mother were true or not.